 Post-Covid Digital Signage Trends For QSR’s

-Covid-19 has severely impacted the quick-service restaurant industry but many QSR chains that thrived during this period had heavily invested in outdoor digital signage and AI-driven computer vision technologies.
-These technologies have become more important and we predict they will continue to play an even greater role as QSR chains adapt to the new normal.
+Covid-19 has severely impacted the quick-service restaurant industry.
+But many QSR chains that thrived during this period had heavily invested in outdoor digital signage and AI-driven computer vision technologies.
+These technologies have become more important.
+We predict they will continue to play an even greater role as QSR chains adapt to the new normal.

 Be prepared for smaller dining areas

 Restaurant space planning will be very important as more guests embrace off-site dining.
-Many QSR brands are planning for smaller dining areas as they expand their drive-through capacity to deal with more off-site dining.
+Many QSR brands are planning for smaller dining areas.
+The reason is that they expand their drive-through capacity to deal with more off-site dining.
 With food delivery services becoming more popular, dedicated delivery pick-up areas are also being planned.
 These are great opportunities for digital menu boards and outdoor digital signage.

 For example, digital screens can inform visitors of current health and safety protocols or announce when take-out orders are ready for pick-up.
 In a post-Covid world, expect to see digital signage deployed in a much more targeted way.